ornl-ssd/cpp-novice/_episodes/07-functions.md

 ~~~
 {: .code}

-With exactly the same result.
-Note also that the semicolon does not necessarily go after the function call, but, as always, at the end of the
+This produces exactly the same result.
+Note also that the semicolon does not necessarily go after the function call, but is always at the end of the
 whole statement.
 Again, the logic behind may be easily seen again by replacing the function calls by their returned value:

 ~~~